In fact of Amazon’s 2.2 million third-party sellers worldwide, 86% sell in the U.S. marketplace, and 41% are even not located in the U.S.

 - Officers run the company (day-to-day operations).

 In many cases especially during the startup phase, you will be the 100% owner of the stock.
 Therefore you elect the directors.
 It’s usually yourself.
 And then you appoint yourself as an officer or all the officers.
-They are such as CEO, Treasurer, Secretary.
+They are such as the CEO, Treasurer, Secretary.
 You set the rules for operating your corporation.
 Normally we call it Corporate Bylaws.
 This document sets the rules for the company and you can modify them, as the business grows and changes.

 C-Corporation Pros and Cons